Meteora in Greece: a mysterious site

 Vlachava is a small village located 7 km from the monasteries which offers a peaceful place to enjoy a quiet moment away from the tourists.
 It is a beautiful church with a lot of charm that you can visit and enjoy the breathtaking view.

 Meteora is an ideal place for climbing if you are looking for thrills and adventures.
 Although the monks have made it a no-go area for climbers, they still have the opportunity to reach the highest peaks.
-The cliffs of the Pillar of Dreams and the Egg Dance are the best known, yet the most isolated.
+The cliffs of the Pillar of Dreams and the Egg Dance are the most famous, yet the most isolated.
 Each rock has its own perspective, so you can take great photos of Meteora during your stay in Greece.

 Visit Meteora in a weekend